 The Honda HR-V is practical, adaptable, and it offers the driver and their passengers all the comfort of an SUV but the nippiness and city-friendly versatility of a sedan.

-Find out more about the Honda HR-V by dropping into your local Hertz Car Rental branch and chatting with one of our friendly team today.
+Find out more about the Honda HR-V and available Honda offers by dropping into your local Hertz Car Rental branch and chatting with one of our friendly team today.

 Images and description are for illustrative purposes only.
 Specs may vary on rented vehicle based on selection.